Installation

 Slips behaves like this, so you don’t have to wait for the updates to

-finish to have some detections. however, you can change that in the config file by setting wait_for_TI_to_finish
+finish to have some detections. however, you can change that in the config file by setting wait_for_TI_to_finish to yes.

 Depending on the remote sites, downloading and updating the DB may take up to 4 minutes.
 Slips stores this information in a cache Redis database, which is kept in memory when Slips stops.
 Next time Slips runs, it will read from this database.
 The information in the DB is updated periodically according to the configuration file (usually one day).